David Pollack: College career

 His signature play came during the second game of the 2002 season.
 Pollack batted down a pass from South Carolina quarterback Corey Jenkins in the South Carolina end zone and managed to catch the ball in the end zone before it hit the ground; Pollack was credited with a 0-yard interception return for a touchdown.
 Pollack finished his college career with 36 sacks, a Georgia career record, and ranks third in NCAA history.

-He graduated from the University of Georgia with a bachelor's degree in history.
+He graduated from the University of Georgia with a bachelor's degree in history and entered the NFL draft.

 Professional career

 In his rookie season of 2005, Pollack was a reserve until the Bengals' sixth game, when he became a starter at linebacker.
 He missed two games due to a sprained knee.
 However, he still ranked second on the team with 4.5 sacks on the season, and posted 22 tackles and six assists for a total of 28.

 In his second NFL season, 2006, he started the Bengals' first game.
 On September 17, 2006, in game against in-state rival Cleveland Browns, Pollack suffered what was later determined to be a broken sixth cervical vertebrae during a tackle in the first quarter.
 He reportedly suffered no paralysis, but was taken off the field on a stretcher and underwent surgery to fuse two vertebrae, and was required to wear a halo brace for three months.
 Pollack's injury was determined to be a possible career-ending one.
 However, on January 7, 2007, ESPN reported that Pollack would be able to resume his career as long as the rehabilitation process went as planned.
 On July 11, 2007, it was announced that Pollack would not play at all during the 2007 season as his recovery continued.

 On April 22, 2008, Bengals head coach Marvin Lewis announced that Pollack was "not completely comfortable where he [was] medically" and that he would retire.